 Three things, once a month.
 Maybe 15 minutes total.
 The compounding effect on local search visibility is real.

-If you don't want to deal with any of this, Motion covers GBP setup and ongoing management as a service.
+If you don't want to deal with any of this, I can set up and manage your Google Business Profile as a service.
 But honestly, most artists can run it themselves once it's set up.